// On this page

 Three honest limits apply to the whole list.

 None of these prompts give you live data.
 Claude reads what you paste in or what’s in its training.
-For live numbers, the tool comparison post covers which model to use for retrieval — that’s a different job from the one above.
-The documented failure cases — where one of these tools invented data rather than flagging the gap — are on the lessons page.
+For live numbers, the tool comparison post covers which model to use for retrieval.
+That’s a different job from the one above.
+The same boundary runs through options work, where the cost of forgetting it is steeper: what AI gets wrong about options trading is the line between a number Claude can reason about and one it will invent.
+The documented failure cases, where one of these tools invented data rather than flagging the gap, are on the lessons page.

 The discipline running through all six prompts is the same.